 The results also showed that employers are continuing to favour permanent recruitment over hiring contractors with 48% of those surveyed saying they would be mainly advertising permanent roles.

 "The decline in demand for contractors is starting to show.
-This can be attributed to law firms and in house organisations having access to permanent headcount more so than when the economy was punctuated," Sam Walters continued.
+This can be attributed to law firms and in house organisations having access to permanent headcount more so than when the economy was punctuated," Daniel Harris continued.

 "While some opportunities for short-term project work do exist, such as roles within banking litigation and corporate M&A (specific time frames) employers are largely favouring permanent hires."

 Find out what you’re worth using the Robert Walters Salary Survey.

 Or, find your next opportunity via our job search page.